Kyoto Guide: Itinerary and Top Attractions

 Hours: 10am - 5pm, closed every Wednesday

-Admission: Adults 1500 yen, University and high school students 1300 yen, Junior high and elementary school students 500 yen
+Admission: Adults 1500 yen, University and high school students 1300 yen, Junior high and elementary school students 500 yen.
+Available for booking on Klook.

 Duration: 2 - 3 Hours